Liverpool City Tramways

 A typical interior shot of the lower saloon of Tramcar No 237 taken by M J O'Connor on the 9th April 1955 at Bowring Park.
 With thanks to the National Tramway Museum.

-A blow-up of the above photo showing the conductor (possibly Employee No 527), who is wearing a 1953-issue triangular cap badge.
+An enlargement of the above photograph showing the conductor (possibly Employee No 527), who is wearing a 1953-issue triangular cap badge.

 LCPT cap badge, Employee No 1312 — chrome.
 This type of badge was introduced in 1953, and would have been worn through to closure in 1957.
 Author's Collection.